JuliaReach/RangeEnclosures.jl/docs/src/tutorial.md

 Y = enclose(f, X)
 ```

-Generally, using natural enclosures leads to unpleasantly large overestimates, this is due to phenomena like [wrapping effect]() and [dependency problem]().
+Generally, using natural enclosures leads to unpleasantly large overestimates, this is generally due to the [dependency problem](https://en.wikipedia.org/wiki/Interval_arithmetic#Dependency_problem).
 To overcome this, you probably want to use some other methods in your application.
 The next example bounds the range using the [`BranchAndBoundEnclosure`](@ref) algorithm.

 ```@example tutorial
 Ybb = enclose(f, X, BranchAndBoundEnclosure())